scmn-dev/secman/README.md

 ❯ secman help
 ```

-The `--help` argument can be used on any subcommand to describe it and see documentation or examples.
+The `--help` argument can be used on any subcommand to describe it and see documentation or examples 😉.

 ## Configuring secman